gamenew09/gamenew09.github.io/_portfolio/fivem/pulsedistrict.md

     text: "Actively Working"
 ---

-This FiveM server I helped with their Alpha, Beta, and Beta 2.0 development process.
-I addressed bugs within the server alongside creating resources to enhance the experience of the server.
+PulseDistrict is a FiveM Roleplay server is based upon the Cyberpunk 2077 universe.
+They introduced some cutting edge features including, but not limited to Cybernetics, unique heists, and travel to another planet.
+I addressed bugs within the server and fixed them alongside creating some resources to enhance the experience of the server.

-Due to the nature of the server, I won't be exposing publicly the technical details of the work I have done here.
-That is saved mainly for my open source projects.